VEQT vs VGRO: Deciding Between All-Equity and Growth ETFs

 The target asset allocation for VEQT is 100% equity securities.

-The asset allocation for VGRO is 80.8% equities and 19.1% bonds with the small remainder held in cash.
+The asset allocation for VGRO is ~80% equities and ~20% bonds with a tiny portion held in cash.

 • Ability to purchase VEQT and VGRO in Canada